tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 >b.
 Compare Jaccard similarity, edit-distance, and cosine similarity

-If you want to compute Jaccard similarity, you should run the code below.
+>> If you want to compute each similarity test, you should refer to the code below.

 > Jaccard similarity
 ```